2025 MTV Video Music Awards

 The 2025 MTV Video Music Awards were held at the UBS Arena in Elmont, New York, on September 7, 2025.
-It was broadcast for the first time on CBS and available to stream on Paramount+ with a simulcast on MTV.
+It was broadcast for the first time on CBS and available to stream on the premium tier of Paramount+ with a simulcast on MTV.
 The show was hosted by rapper and actor LL Cool J. The pre-show was aired on MTV and select sister cable networks with hosts Nessa and Kevan Kenney.

-The ceremony honored the best music videos and songs released between June 20, 2024, and June 18, 2025.
-Best Country, inherited from MTV's defunct CMT Music Awards Video of the Year category, and one new award, Best Pop Artist, were both awarded through fan votes.
-Lady Gaga was the most nominated and awarded artist, winning four trophies out of twelve nominations.
-Ariana Grande's Brighter Days Ahead was crowned Video of the Year.
-Rosé's "Apt." was crowned Song of the Year.
-Mariah Carey was honored with the Michael Jackson Video Vanguard Award, presented by Grande.
-Two new special awards were given out; Busta Rhymes received the Rock the Bells Visionary, and Ricky Martin received the Latin Icon.
-The ceremony saw a 42% increase in viewership compared to the previous edition, its highest ratings in 6 years.
+The ceremony recognized outstanding music videos and songs released between June 20, 2024, and June 18, 2025.
+Best Country—carried over from the CMT Music Awards' Video of the Year category—and the newly introduced Best Pop Artist were both determined by fan voting.
+Lady Gaga led all nominees with twelve nominations and won four awards, making her the night's most awarded artist.
+Ariana Grande's Brighter Days Ahead won Video of the Year, while Rosé and Bruno Mars’ "APT." received Song of the Year honors.
+Mariah Carey was presented with the Michael Jackson Video Vanguard Award by Grande.
+Two additional special honors were introduced: Busta Rhymes received the Rock the Bells Visionary Award, and Ricky Martin was named Latin Icon.
+The broadcast achieved a 42% increase in viewership over the previous year, marking its highest ratings in six years.